-- Try to reduce the queuing time of the job by - explicitly defining the requested wall-clock time, since otherwise the default maximum requested walltime of the queue will be used, which could lead to an unnecessary waiting time of the job; - explicitly adjusting the requested wall-clock time to the expected or measured wall-clock time. - Using the right queue to gain for example enough job memory or GPU resources. - Configure the batch job with the right parameters (queue parameter, job specific parameter).
+- Try to reduce the queuing time of the job by - explicitly defining the requested wall-clock time, since otherwise the default maximum requested walltime of the queue will be used, which could lead to an unnecessary waiting time of the job; - $\ast\,$ explicitly adjusting the requested wall-clock time to the expected or measured wall-clock time. - Using the right queue to gain for example enough job memory or GPU resources. - Configure the batch job with the right parameters (queue parameter, job specific parameter). - Use process and/or thread pinning! - Experiment with the speed-up rate, because a low speed up/bad scalability should result perhaps in fewer requested nodes.